underground-software/ILKD_course_materials/assignments/setup.md

 Note that the `-s` flag makes git include the `Signed-off-by` DCO line for you automatically.

 Git will then open an instance of your preferred text editor to let you input a message for the commit.
-Put a title containing a short summary of what you did on the first line, e.g. `Setup: Added introduction for so and so`.
+On the first line, put a title beginning with the assignment prefix followed by a colon and a space, then a short summary of what you did in the imperative tense., e.g. `Setup: Add introduction for so and so`.
 Press enter twice,
 and then write a more detailed explanation that will act as the body of the commit.